-- 48. As part of the ERP, the Consent Holder shall submit a Lizard Management Plan (LMP) for certification by the Council's Monitoring Officer.
-The LMP must be prepared by a Suitably Qualified and Experienced Herpetologist and must: - Identify all areas of potential indigenous lizard habitat within the Project Area, including rock piles, sunny shrublands, and woody debris; - b) Specify pre-clearance survey methods, including timing, search effort, and detection techniques appropriate to the species likely to be present; - Detail capture, handling, containment and translocation procedures, including relevant welfare and biosecurity measures; - Define release site criteria, any required habitat enhancement, and measures to ensure longterm suitability and protection;

-- Include post-translocation monitoring protocols (frequency, success indicators, adaptive management); and - f) Include a communication procedure to report to Council's Monitoring Officer, including any GIS data, the results of any species captured and relocated. - g) Outline contingency measures and an Protocol, requiring all works to cease immediately in the event a Threatened or At-Risk-Declining lizard species is encountered.
-The find must be reported to the Council's Monitoring Officer and the Department of Conservation, and management measures must be developed by a Suitably Qualified and Experienced Herpetologist in consultation with DOC before works recommence. - 49.
-All lizard management actions must be undertaken in accordance with the certified LMP.
+- a) Identify all areas of potential indigenous lizard habitat within the Project Area, including rock piles, sunny shrublands, and woody debris; - b) Specify pre-clearance survey methods, including timing, search effort, and detection techniques appropriate to the species likely to be present; - c) Detail capture, handling, containment and translocation procedures, including relevant welfare and biosecurity measures; - d) Define release site criteria, any required habitat enhancement, and measures to ensure long-term suitability and protection; - e) Include post-translocation monitoring protocols (frequency, success indicators, adaptive management); and - f) Include a communication procedure to report to Council's Monitoring Officer, including any GIS data, the results of any species captured and relocated. - g) Outline contingency measures and a Protocol, requiring all works to cease immediately in the event a Threatened or At-Risk-Declining lizard species is encountered.
+The find must be reported to the Council's Monitoring Officer and the Department of Conservation, and management measures must be developed by a Suitably Qualified and Experienced Herpetologist in consultation with DOC before works recommence.